Foreign object damage: Volcanic ash

 On 24 June 1982, British Airways Flight 9 en route to Perth, Australia, flew into a volcanic ash cloud over the Indian Ocean.
 The Boeing 747-200B suffered engine surges in all four engines until they all failed.
 The passengers and crew could see a phenomenon known as St. Elmo's fire around the plane.
 Flight 9 dived down until it exited the cloud allowing the airborne ash to clear the engines, which were then restarted.
 The cockpit windshield was badly pitted by the ash particles but the aircraft landed safely.

 On 15 December 1989, KLM Flight 867, en route to Narita International Airport, Tokyo flew through a thick cloud of volcanic ash from Mount Redoubt, which had erupted the day before.
 The Boeing 747-400's four engines flamed out.
 After descending more than 14,000 feet, the crew restarted the engines and landed safely at Anchorage International Airport.

+Although unrelated to volcanic ash, in 1991, an MD-81 operated by SAS, force landed in a forest after ice was reportedly ingested into both engines.
+All 129 people survived, the aircraft was written off.

 Item jettisoned from aircraft

 An unusual case of FOD occurred on 28 September 1981 over Chesapeake Bay.
 During flight testing of an F/A-18 Hornet, the Naval Air Test Center of the United States Navy was using a Douglas TA-4J Skyhawk as a chase plane to film a jettison test of a bomb rack from the Hornet.
 The bomb rack struck the right wing of the Skyhawk, shearing off almost half the wing.
-The Skyhawk caught fire within seconds of being struck; the two persons on board ejected.
+The Skyhawk caught fire within seconds of being struck; the two people on board ejected.

 Bird strikes

 On 20 November 1975 a Hawker Siddeley HS.125 taking off at Dunsfold Aerodrome flew through a flock of northern lapwings immediately after lifting off the runway and lost power in both engines.
 The crew landed the aircraft back on the runway but it overran the end and crossed a road.
 The aircraft struck a car on the road, killing its six occupants.
 Although the aircraft was destroyed in the ensuing fire, the nine occupants of the aircraft survived the crash.

 On 17 November 1980 a Hawker Siddeley Nimrod of the Royal Air Force crashed shortly after taking off from RAF Kinloss.
 It flew through a flock of Canada geese, causing three of its four engines to fail.
 The pilot and copilot were killed; the pilot was subsequently posthumously awarded an Air Force Cross for his actions in maintaining control of the aircraft and saving the lives of the 18 crew.
 The remains of 77 birds were found on or near the runway.

-On January 15, 2009, US Airways Flight 1549 flew into a flock of Canada geese and suffered a double engine failure.
+On January 15, 2009, US Airways Flight 1549 flew into a flock of Canada geese shortly after takeoff and suffered a double engine failure.
 The pilot ditched the aircraft in the Hudson River, saving the lives of all on board.